Get the best Shadowverse: Worlds Beyond reroll with our Tier List and guide. Learn the best cards, how to reroll on mobile, and when to stop!

 - Can be used as an insurance policy for when you have a bad hand.- Pascale's DanceTier

-- 10 Earth Rite is difficult to achieve and weak against powerful late-game destroy effects
+- Reaching Earth Rite 10 is tough, and it struggles against strong late‑game destroy effects

 Runecraft is a class that fights using spells.
 It's a class that develops a unique playstyle compared to others, allowing you to enjoy matches that are different from other classes.